If you want to sell online, you may have heard the term sales funnel before.

 Click save once you are ready to place your product sequence on your website.

-Now that you created your product sequence, you can embed it on your Webflow sales funnel.
+Now that you created your product sequence, you can embed it on your Webflow or Wordpress sales funnel landing page.

 How To Upsell In Webflow | Full Tutorial